kerberos-io/documentation/2_requirements.md

 ### What about other boards?

 Kerberos.io can also be installed on other boards by following the [**Armbian**](/installation/armbian) installation.
-This is a short list of microcontrollers which work properly:
+This is a short list of microcontrollers on which we have tested Kerberos.io using the Armbian OS:

  * PCDuino3 Nano (Allwinner A20)
  * Orange Pi + (Allwinner H3)